SolarArbiter/SolarArbiter.github.io/documentation/dashboard/trials.md

 the true identities.
 An automated email will be sent to each trial participant with the anonymous username, a password reset link, and a securely signed text file.
-This text file can be used to verify that a trial participant was assigned a particular anonymous user account, and it should be kept in a safe location.
+This text file can be used to verify that a trial participant was assigned a particular anonymous user account.
+It should be kept in a safe location.

 The Solar Forecast Arbiter will automatically create all required [forecast metadata](/documentation/dashboard/working-with-data/#create-new-forecast)